tomatolog/manticore/doc/sphinx.rst

 with a fraction of the most recently changed data.
 See for details.

-RT indexesenable you to implement dynamic updates and incremental additions to the full text index.
+**RT indexes** enable you to implement dynamic updates and incremental additions to the full text index.
 RT stands for Real Time and they are indeed "soft realtime" in terms of writes, meaning that most index changes become available for searching as quick as 1 millisecond or less, but could occasionally stall for seconds.
 (Searches will still work even during that occasional writing stall.)
 Refer to for details.

-Last but not least, Sphinx supports so-called distributed indexes.
+Last but not least, Sphinx supports so-called **distributed indexes** .
 Compared to disk and RT indexes, those are not a real physical backend, but rather just lists of either local or remote indexes that can be searched transparently to the application, with Sphinx doing all the chores of sending search requests to remote machines in the cluster, aggregating the result sets, retrying the failed requests,